JKIPIKA/observatron/README.md

 # Observatron
-Demo application focued observability concepts in Kubernetes
+Demo application focued on observability concepts in Kubernetes